Bhaktapur Durbar Square: Impact of earthquakes

 The Durbar Square was severely damaged by the earthquake in 1934 and hence appears more spacious than the others, in Kathmandu and Patan.

 Originally, there were 99 courtyards attached to this place, but now only 6 remain.
 Before the 1934 earthquake, there were 3 separate groups of temples.
 Currently, the square is surrounded by buildings that survived the quake.

 On 25 April 2015, another major earthquake damaged many buildings in the square.
 The main temple in Bhaktapur's square lost its roof, while the Vatsala Devi temple, known for its sandstone walls and gold-topped pagodas, was also demolished.
+In total, 116 historical and cultural monuments were damaged.